 On this note, due to its proximity, get lost in Istanbul’s Grand Bazaar, the oldest and largest closed market in the world.
 It is called the “world’s oldest mall” where one can find virtually anything.
 It is visited daily by up to 400.000 people (it frequently tops the charts in most visited tourist attraction reaching its height in 2014 with an incredible 92 million annual visitors) so it is by no means an “underground” destination but it should really be explored as much as possible as it truly has no equals in the world.

 Though a beacon of art and culture, the city is also partiers wet dream.
 Istanbul’s nightlife is on another level and caters to all tastes and budgets.
 The Beyoglu district epitomizes the city’s soul afterhours.
 The best bars are in the Karakoy and Asmali Mescit areas while the Taksim square area is known as the central hub for clubbing.
 Ortakoy in Besiktas is another area known for its many establishments.
 We humbly advise to spend some time in Nevizade one of the liveliest and underrated neighbourhoods.
 Get lost in the narrow streets, cluttered with tables of countless bars and venues, known for live music (the rock and metal scene in Istanbul is out of control).
-Or if partying isn’t your thing, try one of the many “meyhanes” or typical Turkish restaurants.
+Or if partying isn’t your thing, try one of the many “meyhanes” or typical Turkish restaurants in Sultanahmet Istanbul.

 Rooftops.
 The best venues for both sound relaxation and non-stop partying are the venues crowding the Bosporus strait area.
 Life in Istanbul is lived on rooftops offering spectacular views of the city and waterways from above.
 Istanbul can get quite cold in the winter, so when bars and clubs open access to the rooftop’s revellers from all over the world come together as one, migrating to the parallel universe that is “Upper Istanbul”.